mprinc/vuex/docs/guide/mutations.md

 ### Mutations Follow Vue's Reactivity Rules

-Since a Vuex store's state is made reactive by Vue, when we mutate the state, Vue components observing the state will update automatically.
-This also means Vuex mutations are subject to the same reactivity caveats when working with plain Vue:
+Since a <span class='important'>Vuex store's state is made reactive by Vue</span>, when we mutate the state, Vue components observing the state will update automatically.
+This also means <span class='definition'>Vuex mutations are subject to the same reactivity caveats</span> when working with plain Vue:

-1. Prefer initializing your store's initial state with all desired fields upfront.
+1. Prefer <span class='important'>initializing your store's initial state with all desired fields upfront</span>.

-2. When adding new properties to an Object, you should either:
+2. <span class='definition'>When adding new properties to an Object</span>, you should either:

-  - Use `Vue.set(obj, 'newProp', 123)`, or
+  - Use <span class='definition'>`Vue.set(obj, 'newProp', 123)`</span>, or

-  - Replace that Object with a fresh one.
+  - <span class='definition'>Replace that Object</span> with a fresh one.
 For example, using the [object spread syntax](https://github.com/tc39/proposal-object-rest-spread) we can write it like this:

     ``` js
     state.obj = { ...state.obj, newProp: 123 }